mobxjs/mobx/docs/refguide/extend-observable.md

 # extendObservable

-Quite similar to `Object.assign`, `extendObservable` takes two arguments, a `target` object and a `properties` map, and addes all key-value pairs from the properties to the `target` as observable properties.
+Quite similar to `Object.assign`, `extendObservable` takes two or more arguments, a `target` object and one or more `properties` maps.
-This is very useful in constructor functions or to extend already observable objects.
+It adds all key-value pairs from the properties to the `target` as observable properties.

 ```javascript
 var Person = function(firstName, lastName) {